 Cost: Starts at $9.99/month

-iPostal 1 offers a virtual business address service that provides you with a snapshot of the mail and packages you receive, and like Anytime Mailbox, it gives you the option to forward, scan, recycle, or shred each piece.
+iPostal 1 offers a virtual mailing address service that provides you with a snapshot of the business mail and packages you receive, and like Anytime Mailbox, it gives you the option to forward, scan, recycle, or shred each piece.
 It also offers an automated check deposit service, which you may choose to opt into.

 This service partners with 1,000 mailbox service locations, any one of which can serve as the physical mailing address for your business.
 Many sites are retail pack-and-ship stores or executive business centers that are in easy-to-access locations.